 That’s when we helped establish NVIDIA’s adoption assistance program at $5,000 in 2016.
 The company raised the benefits to $10,000 the next year and, in 2018, made them unlimited.
 Seeing what other companies in our industry were offering helped us to know what would be fair.
 We’re fortunate to have a CEO and leadership team who want to support employees in building their families, whether through traditional medical support, IVF, egg freezing or adoption.
 We didn’t want our programs to make an unintended value statement, implying support for one way to form a family over another.
 We looked to harmonize the programs.

 I’m incredibly proud that my company supports all families and that we strive to do so in an equitable manner.

 Learn how the Dave Thomas Foundation for Adoption can help your organization become an adoption-friendly workplace.

-Read more about NVIDIA’s support of adoptive families in the Chronicle of Social Change’s feature on the company, “California Artificial Intelligence Company Tops Annual List of Adoption-Friendly Workplaces.”
+Read more about NVIDIA’s support of permanent families in the Chronicle of Social Change’s feature on the company, “California Artificial Intelligence Company Tops Annual List of Adoption-Friendly Workplaces.”